Edsonjorgef1/edsonjorgef1/README.md

 I'm [Edson Jorge Francisco](https://equipmoz.org/team/edson-francisco), also known as "[Edson Famanda](https://facebook.com/edsonjorgef1)", this is a little resume about me and my experience:

-- I mostly work with programming as a Developer and IT Specialist on [Associação Empoderando Moçambique](https://equipmoz.org), with knowledge on how to operate with local networks and remote servers infrastructures, also hardware and computer repairing in the mix.
-I'm so passionated with technology and innovation, really love learning new skills, and also I love working with other developers to escalate my expertise and helping people to solve specific problems.
+- I work mainly with programming as an IT Project Manager at [Associação Empoderando Moçambique] (https://equipmoz.org), with knowledge of how to operate with IT governance in the organisation, local networks and remote server infrastructures, as well as managing a department that has 10-15 talented software developers on different projects, and also adding computer repair into the mix.
+I'm passionate about technology and innovation, I love learning new skills, and I also love working with other programmers to increase my knowledge and help people solve specific problems.

 ### My Accounts: